oudream/RobWork/doc/sphinx/installation/cmake.rst

 We will also provide some information about how to control where CMake searches for the dependencies.

 .. warning::
     This page is still being written.
-The following sections will therefore include a non compleate list of CMake options
+The following sections will therefore include a non compleat list of CMake options

+The variables shown can been used when calling CMake by using the suffix "-D"

 Common Options
 --------------